AkhilRaja/GameDepot/README.md

 ## Rubric

-- [x] App integrates a third-party library.
 - [x] App validates all input from servers and users.
 If data does not exist or is in the wrong format, the app logs this fact and does not crash.
 - [x] App includes support for accessibility.
 That includes content descriptions, navigation using a D-pad, and, if applicable, non-audio versions of audio cues.
 - [x] App keeps all strings in a strings.xml file and enables RTL layout switching on all layouts.
 - [x] App provides a widget to provide relevant information to the user on the home screen.
 - [x] App integrates two or more Google services.
 Google service integrations can be a part of Google Play Services or Firebase.
-- [x] Each service imported in the build.gradle is used in the app.
-- [x] If Identity is used, the user’s identity influences some portion of the app.
-If Identity was not used, student meets specifications.

 - [x] App theme extends AppCompat.
-- [x] App uses an app bar and associated toolbars.
 - [x] App uses standard and simple transitions between activities.
 - [x] App builds and deploys using the installRelease Gradle task.